-This disconnection from Nature leads to a utilitarian relationship: Nature is reduced to instrumental resources for human needs and wants.
+This disconnection from Nature leads to a utilitarian relationship: Nature is reduced to instrumental resources for human needs and wants, causing not only spiritual alienation, but is the root cause for many unsustainability behaviors.
 What consequences do you see from having a utilitarian relationship with Nature?

-Here is a thought to ponder: The artificial separation of the individual from the ecosystem has been found to be causing not only spiritual alienation but is the root cause for many unsustainability behaviors.
+Here is a thought to ponder: The artificial separation of the individual from the ecosystem has been found as causing not only spiritual alienation but is the root cause for many unsustainability behaviors.
 When we understand something, we start caring for it.
 Understanding that we are one with Nature is a sensorial, intuitive experience.
 It is not something to be learned, but rather something that we allow to occur, and which makes us remember the sense of oneness we have always known but had forgotten.